-Nearly one-fifth of today’s global population – 1.2 billion people – lives without access to electricity.
+Nearly one-sixth of today’s global population – 1.2 billion people – lives without access to electricity.
 Their businesses can’t operate after dusk, their schools lack power for technology, their children struggle to study by candlelight.
 The lack of power limits their opportunities, keeping communities in poverty.

 Two-fifths of the population – 2.8 billion people – still relies on solid fuel such as wood, charcoal, dung, and coal for cooking and heating, resulting in three and a half million deaths every year from the effects of indoor air pollution.